BooleanCube/zelk.vim/README.md

 # zelk.vim
-## very minimalistic and smooth colorscheme
+## very clean and minimalistic colorscheme
 Zelk.vim is a blue themed colorscheme that I have been creating and editing for neovim, and this theme was mainly inspired by schnensch.
 This was designed to be a very minimalistic theme which is smooth and relaxing for the eyes.

 ![image](https://user-images.githubusercontent.com/47650058/125184921-977e4400-e1ef-11eb-9f24-5002f7d28e92.png)

+### About

+A clean, minimalistic vim/neovim colorscheme originally inspired by the Zorin OS layout.

+This theme works amazingly with [vim-polyglot](https://github.com/sheerun/vim-polyglot) for syntax highlighting.

 ### Installation